awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-consumer-extension.md

 # Step 6: \(Optional\) Extending the Consumer<a name="learning-kinesis-module-one-consumer-extension"></a>

-The application shown here may already be sufficient for your purposes\.
-This optional section shows how you might want to extend the consumer code for a slightly more elaborate scenario\.
+The application in the [Tutorial: Analyzing Real\-Time Stock Data Using Kinesis Data Streams[Tutorial: Analyzing Real\-Time Stock Data Using Kinesis Data Streams](learning-kinesis-module-one.md)](learning-kinesis-module-one.md) might already be sufficient for your purposes\.
+This optional section shows how you can extend the consumer code for a slightly more elaborate scenario\.

-If you want to know about the biggest sell orders each minute, this is a matter of modifying the `StockStats` class in three places to accommodate this new priority\.
+If you want to know about the biggest sell orders each minute, you can modify the `StockStats` class in three places to accommodate this new priority\.

 **To extend the consumer**